-We help our clients obtain certain insurance solutions from unaffiliated, third-party insurance brokers by introducing clients to our affiliate, Focus Risk Solutions, LLC ("FRS"), a wholly owned subsidiary of our parent company, Focus Financial Partners, LLC.
-FRS has arrangements with certain third-party insurance brokers (the "Brokers") under which the Brokers assist our clients with regulated insurance sales activity.
+We help our clients obtain certain insurance solutions by introducing clients to our affiliate, Focus Risk Solutions, LLC ("FRS"), a wholly owned subsidiary of our parent company, Focus Financial Partners, LLC.
+FRS assists our clients with regulated insurance sales activity by advising our clients on insurance matters and placing products for them and/or referring our clients to certain thirdparty insurance brokers (the "Brokers"), with whom FRS has agreements, which either separately or together with FRS place insurance products for them.
 If FRS refers one of our clients to a Broker and there is a subsequent purchase of insurance through the Broker, then FRS will receive a portion of the upfront and/or ongoing commissions paid to the Broker by the insurance carrier with which the policy was placed.
-The amount of revenue earned by FRS for the sale of these insurance products will vary over time in response to market conditions.
+The amount of revenue earned by FRS for the sale of these insurance products will vary over time in response to market conditions and will also differ based on the type of insurance product sold and which Broker placed the policy.
 The amount of insurance commission revenue earned by FRS is considered for purposes of determining the amount of additional compensation that certain of our financial professionals are entitled to receive.
-The amount of revenue earned by FRS for a particular insurance product will also differ from the amount of revenue earned by FRS for other types of insurance products.
+Additionally, in exchange for allowing certain of the Brokers to participate in the FRS platform and, thereby, to offer their services to our clients and certain of our affiliates" clients, FRS receives periodic fees (the "Platform Fees") from such Brokers.
+The Platform Fees are expected to change over time.
+Such Platform Fees are revenue for FRS and, ultimately, for our common parent company, Focus, but we do not share in such revenue.
+FRS also independently benefits from our clients' use of the services insofar as such use incentivizes the Brokers to maintain their relationship with FRS and to continue paying Platform Fees to FRS, which could also support increases in the overall amount of the Platform Fee rates in the future.
 Further information on this conflict of interest is available in Item 10 of this Brochure.